At My Father’s House in Illinois

 The day that I left my father’s house, my destination was a motel a mere eight miles away, a small affair attached to a dairy farm.
 A German shepherd met me inside the office, so I was encouraged that my dogs might be welcome.

 I returned to my father’s house to tell him what I’d done.
 He may have been upset; it was hard to tell.
 He was likely thinking that it was a fool thing to do when I already had a roof over my head.
-The empty motel called to my confused grasp on salvation, but I spent one more night at my father’s house, gathering some clothing and a box of food.
+The empty motel called to my confused grasp on the idea of salvation, but I spent one more night at my father’s house, gathering some clothing and a box of food.

 In the afternoon I left for the motel, but the room seemed ugly and smelled like vomit.
 Feeling silly, I asked the manager to move.
-The new room proved to be warmer in color, the carpet was newer, and the room didn’t smell, but I panicked around dinner time anyway and felt ridiculous.
+The new room proved to be warmer in color, the carpet was newer, and the room didn’t smell, but I panicked around dinner time and felt ridiculous.

 The next morning I didn’t feel well, but this had been going on for months, so I did what I’d done every morning: brushed my teeth, showered, dried my hair and dressed, then pulled on rubber boots.
 It had snowed overnight and a drift blocked my truck.
 Two orange shovels leaned on the wall by the office door, but no one was about.
 There was nothing to do but dig in.
 Eventually the owner joined me.